alexStaceyWarwick/lifelong-learning-system-template/README.md

-# Lifelong Learning System Templates
+# Lifelong Learning System Template
 Welcome!
 This repository is a getting started kit for a lifelong learning system with Obsidian and Anki.
 See [tbd](https://www.jasongilbertson.com) for a detailed walkthrough and instructions on how to use.